CharlesB91/harry-potter-quiz/README.md

 ## Credits

 - There has been various sources of credit used for this site.
-- James Q Quick youtube tutorial provided excellent guidence on how to pre populate questions and answer buttons from question pool. (https://www.youtube.com/watch?v=zZdQGs62cR8).
+- James Q Quick YouTube tutorial provided excellent guidance on how to pre populate questions and answer buttons from question pool. (https://www.youtube.com/watch?v=zZdQGs62cR8).
-- Splash Screen idea was taken from you tube tutorial which give the quiz that extra piece of exiciting experiance for the user. (https://www.youtube.com/watch?v=MOlaldp1Fv4).
+- Splash Screen idea was taken from you tube tutorial which give the quiz that extra piece of exciting experience for the user. (https://www.youtube.com/watch?v=MOlaldp1Fv4).
-- Modal instuction Screen code was borrowed from W3Schools.
+- Modal instruction Screen code was borrowed from W3Schools.
 Styling was my own choice & text. (https://www.w3schools.com/howto/howto_css_modals.asp).

 ## Media

--Hogwarts background image was taken from unsplash (https://unsplash.com/s/photos/hogwarts)
+- Hogwarts background image was taken from unsplash (https://unsplash.com/s/photos/hogwarts)
-- Harry Potter Text image was taken from wikipedia (https://en.wikipedia.org/wiki/Harry_Potter)
+- Harry Potter Text image was taken from Wikipedia (https://en.wikipedia.org/wiki/Harry_Potter)
 - Great Hall image was taken from google (https://www.bustle.com/articles/128432-dinner-in-the-great-hall-pictures-from-warner-bros-studios-will-give-you-all-the-potter)